kmock930/Drug-Consumption-Machine-Learning-analysis/README.md

 - Identify potential issues in the dataset / the classifier itself.
 - Provide results from Evaluation with some useful plots and metrics.
 - Summarize the analysis in a report.
+- Explain whether certain classifiers make trustable predictions, with the calculation of SHAP values and some visualization plots.
 # Project Structure
 - You should expect a report in `.pdf` format at the root level.
 - Please expand the folder at the root level to view codes.